coruzzilab/connectf_server/.github/ISSUE_TEMPLATE/data-request.md

 ---
-name: Data Request
+name: Data Suggestion
-about: Requesting datasets to be added to the public site.
+about: Suggestion for datasets to be added to the public site.
 title: ''
 labels: ''
 assignees: ''